breeezzz/local-bitcoins-api/README.md

 ##OKPay Listener

-The `listener` module implement OKPay's instant payment notification (IPN) system.
+The `listener` module implements OKPay's instant payment notification (IPN) system.
 In essence this sets up a URL which waits for a message from OKPay, checks it is a valid message and that it applies to a real transaction, and then invokes the `release_escrow` function from `lb_api`.

 _Currently this module should be seen as incomplete as it does not check that the price and quantity match those in the corresponding escrow._

+##OKPay Listener

+The `local_markets` module pulls prices and available volumes from Local Bitcoins and plots them

-##Setup
+##Setup and usage
 To use the API modules:
 - Set up Local Bitcoins API [here](https://localbitcoins.com/accounts/api/)
 - Set up OKPay API [here](https://www.okpay.com/en/developers/interfaces/setup.html)